Use our ferry and Eurotunnel Le Shuttle ticket search engine to compare rates on all the most popular routes to and from Europe.

 Most online route planners allow you to calculate routes including tolls and fuel, both of which are really important when comparing the overall cost of your trip.

 The shorter crossings are almost always cheaper, although sometimes there are some great deals off season on the longer trips.
-The reason behind that is that the ferry companies know you are a captive audience on their ship for a number of hours, and so therefore you are likely to spend money with them!
+The reason behind this is that the ferry companies know you are a captive audience on their ship for a number of hours, and so therefore you are likely to spend money with them!
 Ferries also tend to be cheaper on the Dover or Ramsgate sailings than Eurotunnel Le Shuttle (unless you are prepared to take an unpopular middle of the night train) - but not always - check out your options using our price comparison service to get the best balance between price and convenience.

 Ferry prices operate with what is known as 'dynamic pricing'.
 This basically means it's supply and demand which will impact on the price you pay - so school holidays and particularly public holidays see prices rise dramatically, and off season there are great ferry and Eurotunnel Le Shuttle bargains around.
 What is true is that the more flexible you are the better your chances of getting a great deal - consider going at times that others might view as inconvenient times (i.e. very early morning, or the middle of the day).
 Ferry prices, particularly from Dover and the Kent ports can be much cheaper even at peak holiday times.
 Some routes that might take a half hour longer, such as those to Dunkirk also tend to be cheaper.